-In 2018, Jordan co-founded Hope Builders “a court to community pipeline”, and with a team of dedicated community-leaders they created the Community Hope Wall, a hope-based community mural project that raises awareness of the importance of having hope, making art, and listening to the incarcerated youth-voice.
+In 2018, Jordan co-founded Hope Builders, a groundbreaking "court to community pipeline" initiative.
+Alongside a dedicated team of community leaders, he spearheaded the creation of the Community Hope Wall, a mural project amplifying the importance of hope, art, and listening to the voices of incarcerated youth.

-In 2014, Jordan created Urban Poets Society, a youth-leadership program that promotes public speaking, performance arts, peer-to-peer community engagement and outreach for the disadvantaged and marginalized youths in his community.
+Jordan's dedication extends to empowering youth through initiatives like the Urban Poets Society, a youth leadership program promoting public speaking, performance arts, peer-to-peer mentoring, and community engagement for disadvantaged and marginalized youth.

-From 2009 to 2020, Jordan Chaney mentored youth in arts and community-leadership at the Benton-Franklin Juvenile Justice Center in Kennewick, WA.
-The Art Dojo program that he piloted out of BFJJC is now being implemented in other communities around the state.
+From 2009 to 2020, Jordan mentored youth in arts and community leadership at the Benton-Franklin Juvenile Justice Center in Kennewick, WA.
+The Art Dojo program, which he pioneered, is now making a positive impact in other communities across the state.